yktoo/yktoo.com/content/blog/posts/0432/index.en.md

 ### Available subscriptions

-If you regularly travel with the train, it's likely you'll be better of buying one of the {{< a "https://www.ns.nl/businesscardaanvragen/" "provided subscriptions" >}} (all the prices are given for the cheaper **2** class trips):
+If you regularly travel with the train, it's likely you'll be better of buying one of the [provided subscriptions](https://www.ns.nl/businesscardaanvragen/) (all the prices are given for the cheaper **2** class trips):

 {{< table "table table-striped" >}}
 |Subscription              |Description                                                                                                                  |Monthly charge      |